saloyiana/finalProject/README.md

 type: kubernetes.io/basic-auth
 stringData:
   username: <YOUR_USERNAME>
-  password: <YOUR_PASSWORD_OR_GENRATED_TOKEN>
+  password: <YOUR_PASSWORD_OR_GENERATED_TOKEN>
 ```
   3. `kubectl apply -f secret.yaml -n test`
-4. run this command to run the pipelines and they on the other hand will deploy the microservices to test namespace, run the test, and finally deploy them to prod namespace.
+4. Run this command to run the pipelines and they on the other hand will deploy the microservices to test namespace, run the test, and finally deploy them to prod namespace
 `make build`

+* To see the logs of the pipelines, run
+ `make logs`